sarassaura/blog/src/content/posts/how-to-create-a-design-system.md

        3. Complimentary: Colors on the opposite side of the color wheel.
        4. Split-Complimentary: One primary color and two secondaries on the opposite side.
        5. Triadic: Forms a triangle on the color wheel.

+    2. Color Psychology

+       1. Yellow: Joy, Optimism, Fresh.
+       2. Orange: Warmth, Enthusiasm, Creativity.
+       3. Red: Passion, Power, Danger.
+       4. Purple: Royal, Luxury, Wisdom.
+       5. Blue: Trust, Confidence, Calm.
+       6. Green: Nature, Safety, Balance.

+    3. Properties

+       1. Hue: Red, Magenta, Blue, Cyan, Green, Yellow.
+       2. Value: How dark (shaded) or bright (tinted) a color is.
+       3. Saturation: The intensity of the color from vivid to grayish (toned)

+    4. The 60/30/10 Rule

+       1. Use 60%

+    5. Color System

+       1. RGB: It's used by computers/screens, use it if you're a developer/designer.
+       2. CMYK ou RYB: It's used for paints, use it for ink.

 1.  **Typography**